-Kari Kurtz, DVM, Diplomate, ACVIM (Cardiology) is a small animal Veterinary Cardiologist who joined the MedVet Chicago team in September 2019.
+Kari Kurtz, DVM, Diplomate, ACVIM (Cardiology) is a board-certified Veterinary Cardiologist who joined the MedVet Chicago team in September 2019.
 Dr. Kurtz earned her Bachelor of Science degree in Animal Science followed by her Doctor of Veterinary Medicine degree from Michigan State University College of Veterinary Medicine in East Lansing, MI.
 She also completed her small animal rotating internship followed by her Cardiology residency at North Carolina State University in Raleigh, NC.
 As a resident, Dr. Kurtz received the prestigious American College of Veterinary Internal Medicine (ACVIM) Resident Research Award that recognizes the most outstanding clinical research amongst all ACVIM residents.

 Since completing her residency, Dr. Kurtz has authored several scientific papers including “Echocardiographic Phenotype of Canine Dilated Cardiomyopathy Differs Based on Diet Type” and a separate paper entitled “Furosemide Continuous Rate Infusion Diluted with 5% Dextrose in Water or Hypertonic Saline in Normal Adult Dogs: a Pilot Study,” both published in the Journal of Veterinary Cardiology.
 In addition, she authored “Evaluation of Point-of-care Thoracic Ultrasound and NT-proBNP for the Diagnosis of Congestive Heart Failure in Cats with Respiratory Distress” published in the Journal of Veterinary Internal Medicine.
 Dr. Kurtz maintains a special interest in the management of congestive heart failure and congenital heart disease.

 When she isn’t practicing veterinary medicine, Dr. Kurtz enjoys spending time outdoors on the lake and reading.